Skip to main content

 The position description components will be:

-• Example: “The Department of (name) within the Division of (or, School of) [name] at UC San Diego is committed to academic excellence and diversity within the faculty, staff, and student body.”
+• Example: “The Department of (name) within the Division of (or, School of) [name] at UC San Diego is committed to academic excellence and equal employment opportunity within the faculty, staff, and student body.”

 What the position will be doing